aws-samples/aws-security-hub-scan-with-trivy/README.md

 The post goes through building a CI/CD Pipeline using CodePipeline, CodeBuild and CodeCommit as well as an open source vuln scanner (Trivy), to build and scan a Docker image.
 Many customers are adopting containers, or playing with the idea of using them but outside of expensive commercial products or GCP, there are not many scanners out there.

-For more details check out the blog post:
+For more details check out the blog post [here](https://aws.amazon.com/blogs/security/how-to-build-ci-cd-pipeline-container-vulnerability-scanning-trivy-and-aws-security-hub/).
-## here

 ## License